 The audio of this season is absolutely superb.
 Every last piece of background music composed by Tatsuya Katou is fantastic and perfectly suited to the series, making this soundtrack one worth owning if it has been released on CD.
 The opening song, ‘Starlog’ by ChouCho, is one of the best anime songs in recent years, as is the insert song from episode nine, ‘Kagami’ (‘Mirror’), also by ChouCho.
 Both the ending theme song ‘Prism Sympathy’ and ‘Tsunagu Kizuna – Tsutsumu Kodoku’ by StylipS are average pop songs, which unfortunately do not stand out.

 The English dubbed version is almost perfect, a pleasant surprise given the amount of terrible or average English dubs out there.
 Cynthia Martinez gives a standout performance as Illya, managing to capture her innocence, cuteness, sweetness and fear perfectly.
 Brittney Karbowski also puts a lot of energy and effort into her performance as Illya’s classmate Tatsuko, an adorable and hyperactive girl who spouts random nonsense whenever she appears.
 As is typical with English dubs, Japanese names are consistently mispronounced.
 However, all other names, including the long names that some characters have, are pronounced without any apparent issues.

 This release comes with a few on-disc extras worth checking out.
 As well as the textless opening animation and the three textless closing animations, the OVA episode ‘Sports Day’ is included.
-As is expected with OVAs, this episode does not exist for plot purposes but simply for allowing viewers to see the characters they like having a good time doing something mostly harmless, with emphasis on ‘mostly’ as discussed below.
+As is expected with OVAs, this episode does not exist for plot purposes but simply for allowing viewers to see the characters they like having a good time doing something mostly harmless, with emphasis on ‘mostly’.